abiddiscombe/whereabouts/README.md

 > Response of a geospatial radius query using Ordnance Survey's [Open Names](https://osdatahub.os.uk/docs/names/overview) dataset.

 ## API Service Endpoints
+*API responses are not pretty-printed by default.
+To format JSON responses from any endpoint, add the `?pretty` query parameter to your request.*

 ### `/`
 **Service Root** \